PBA-Dev/PGRechner3.0/README.md

 - **db** – a PostgreSQL database.
 - **nginx** – a reverse proxy exposing the app on port `8081`.

-The Compose file maps container port `80` to host port `8081`, so access the application at [http://localhost:8081](http://localhost:8081).
+The Compose file maps container port `80` to host port `8081`, so access the application at [opbrechner.optimum-pflegeberatung.de](opbrechner.optimum-pflegeberatung.de).

-Open [http://localhost:8081](http://localhost:8081) once the services are running.
+Open [opbrechner.optimum-pflegeberatung.de](opbrechner.optimum-pflegeberatung.de) once the services are running.

 ## Running with Docker